top of page

 Continuing round in a clockwise direction brings you to the Main Stand.

-Its exterior is equally split between brickwork at the base and blue corrugated iron at the top, and there are a number of blue brickwork buildings protruding out of it that hold areas including the Main Reception, Weekend and Weekday Ticket Offices, Turnstiles, and Executive Entrances.
+Its exterior is equally split between brickwork at the base and blue corrugated iron at the top, and there are a number of blue brickwork buildings protruding out of it that hold areas including the Main Reception, Murphy's Bar, The Glass Bar, the Matchday Ticket Office, Sponsor's Lounge and Foxy's Restaurant.

-A triangular shaped entrance near to the ground’s northwest corner leads into one of the club’s main executive areas called Foxy’s.
+A triangular shaped entrance near to the ground’s northwest corner leads into Foxy’s Restaurant.

 There is a row of parking spaces out beyond the Main Stand’s exterior, and through the trees you can see the very close by Carlisle Rugby Club Ground.

-The North Stand is known as the Petteril End after the river which runs out beyond it.
+The North Stand is known as the Petteril End after the river which runs out beyond it, but is also known as the Waterworks End.

 It is clearly the smallest of the four stands at Brunton Park and the back wall is made up almost entirely of blue corrugated iron with the turnstiles based at either end.